fractalmandala/brhatNew/src/routes/dhiti/marriage2.md

 **Stage One: Brahmacarya Āśrama**.

 From conception, gestation, and birth to about age twenty five, the jīva goes through the rigorous, foundationally crucial process of knowledge-absorption.
-He or she is nurtures with the physical (biological) and subtle (mental, emotional, intellectual) saṃskāras that will help them navigate through the remaining three stages.
+He or she is nurtured with the physical (biological) and subtle (mental, emotional, intellectual) saṃskāras that will help them navigate through the remaining three stages.

 **Stage Two: Gṛhastha Āśrama.**